theochem/horton/doc/download_and_install_linux.rst

 **LibInt2**

-The directory ``depends`` of the Horton source tree contains a make file that will download and build LibInt2, which will work on most systems:
+The directory ``depends`` of the HORTON source tree contains a make file that will download and build LibInt2, which will work on most systems:

 .. code-block:: bash